qi-chu/DataScience-Portfolio/README.md

 ML Decision Trees and Random Forests: Using Decision Trees and Random Forests to classify schools as Private or Public.
  -->

 Thank you for reading!!
-Please don't hesitate to reach out through qchu@ucsd.edu if want to know more about my background/projects!
+Please don't hesitate to reach out through dorachu22@gmail.com if want to know more about my background/projects!